 3. William M. Pierce and Mary (Unknown) Pierce of Russell Co., KY

 In the census and tax records, William Pierce can be demonstrated to have lived and left records in Mercer, Madison, Adair and Russell counties.
 He was associated with other an Ephraim Pierce and lived near Jesse and Reuben Pierce of Pulaski Co., who were found to be his brothers.

-In the descendents of William and Mary Pierce, the name "Stanton" is used more than 17 times.
+In the descendants of William and Mary Pierce, the name "Stanton" is used more than 17 times.
 Herein is the logic that shows that William and Mary Pierce of Wythe Co., VA are identical to the William and Mary Pierce of Orange Co., VA and that Mary was the daughter of Thomas Stanton, Jr. of Orange Co., VA.